 Coffee Beers are pale to black depending on the underlying style.
 Clear or hazy beer is acceptable in appearance.
 Coffee beers use coffee in any of its forms to create a distinct and balanced (ranging from subtle to intense) character.
 Hop aroma is low to high depending on the intent of the underlying style.
 Medium-low to medium malt sweetness helps accent balanced coffee flavor and aromas.
 Hop flavor is reflective of aroma and can be low to high depending on the intent of the underlying style.
-Hop bitterness is very low to medium-high.
+Hop bitterness is variable, depending on underlying beer style.
 Other flavors may be infused but coffee should be an obvious character.
 Body is reflective of the underlying beer style.
+Stout and porter entries with coffee flavor would be more appropriately categorized as Coffee Stout or Porter.
 To allow for accurate judging the brewer must list the classic ale, lager or experimental style of the base beer, and may also list the type of coffee used along with other processing information.
 Beer entries not accompanied by this information will be at a disadvantage during judging.